Incidence algebra: Special elements

 The zeta function of an incidence algebra is the constant function ζ(a, b) = 1 for every nonempty interval [a, b].
 Multiplying by ζ is analogous to integration.

 One can show that ζ is invertible in the incidence algebra (with respect to the convolution defined above).
 (Generally, a member h of the incidence algebra is invertible if and only if h(x, x) is invertible for every x.)
 The multiplicative inverse of the zeta function is the Möbius function μ(a, b); every value of μ(a, b) is an integral multiple of 1 in the base ring.

 The Möbius function can also be defined inductively by the following relation:

 Multiplying by μ is analogous to differentiation, and is called Möbius inversion.

-The square of the zeta function counts the number of elements in an interval:
+The square of the zeta function gives the number of elements in an interval: